Below are answers to many of the most frequently asked questions.

-The Camel Card (Creek Bucks) can be used at campus facilities, such as the CU Bookstore, Marshbanks and Shouse Cafeteria, The Oasis, The Groc, Chic-Fil-A, Papa Johns, Starbucks, Jole Mole, Subway in Buies Creek, Zaxby's in Lillington and Erwin, Creek Coffee, Mi Casita in Lillington, Lillington Sports Zone, CVS in Lillington, Myer's Discount Drug Store, Melanzana, Char Grill in Benson, All About Your Hair, Campus Grill, Coats Pharmacy, Campus Pizza, McDonalds in Lillington, Wendy's in Lillington and Erwin, designated vending machines, designated copiers, and food purchases at sporting events held in the John W. Pope Convocation Center and the Barker-Lane Stadium.
+The Camel Card (Creek Bucks) can be used at campus facilities, such as the CU Bookstore, Marshbanks and Shouse Cafeteria, The Oasis, The Groc, Chic-Fil-A, Moe's Southwest Grill, Papa Johns, Starbucks, Jole Mole, Pizza Inn in Dunn, Subway in Buies Creek, Zaxby's in Lillington and Erwin, Creek Coffee, Mi Casita in Lillington, Lillington Sports Zone, CVS in Lillington, Char Grill in Benson, All About Your Hair, Campus Grill, Coats Pharmacy, Campus Pizza, McDonalds in Lillington, Wendy's in Lillington and Erwin, designated vending machines, designated copiers, and food purchases at sporting events held in the John W. Pope Convocation Center and the Barker-Lane Stadium.

 In order to obtain a Camel Card, a student must be an accepted applicant or registered student and present a valid picture identification.
 Staff members must be currently employed with Campbell University and show a valid picture identification.
 Valid picture identification includes valid driver’s license, state identification cards, and passports.
 Camel Cards are made in the Office of Student Life located in the Wallace Student Center or Photographic located on Bolton Road during normal university business hours.
 However, Camel Cards will be made at various locations on campus during orientation, registration, and other peak periods.
 Students and guests will be notified of these locations during these times.